jaihuni/Team-Cook/Team Cook DP3/main report.md

-   - Solution
+   - Solution or Opinion

-to (TA/Eunyoung)  - minimum estimated time mentioned in the soultion 4 of highly critical problems (& make it red font?)
+(TA/Eunyoung)  - minimum estimated time mentioned in the soultion 4 of highly critical problems (& make it red font?)

+(Self-Chef/ Hyejin) - Yes, the service is looks like our service about recommend meal from ingredients.
+However, it just suggested recipes depending on kinds of ingredients and meals.
+Our service suggested recipe depending on not just kinds, but also amount of ingredients.

-(Beagles/Jungwon) - good idea; provide the necessary tools above the recipe.
+(Beagles/Jungwon) - good idea; We can provide the necessary tools above the recipe.

-(NYTM/Yoonjeong) - We could add a rewrite function, and save that to the user's data? and add a "favorite recipe" slot as well so users can store recipes.
+(NYTM/Yoonjeong) - We could add a rewrite function, and save that to the user's data and add a "favorite recipe" slot as well so users can store recipes.
 Providing a way for users to share their revisions or contribute to the central database would also be a good idea, but I don't think it's something we should initially focus on; it's far from the key function.

-(Beagles/Woojin) - good idea; we can provide a difficulty meter next to the recipe title
+(Beagles/Woojin) - good idea; We can provide a difficulty meter next to the recipe title.

-(memos from yesterday's studio)
+#### memos from Tuesday's studio

 - (student's question) add user's preference --> I think letting the user put in the ingredients they want will mostly solve the problem; aren't they trying to make food that they want to eat?

 - (TA's question) why do self-boarding students have trouble following conventional recipes? --> Time, cooking tools, ingredients (they can't put much effort into cooking - a friend of mine one said that lectures and assignments are the biggest hazards to cooking)

-- (student's question) source of the recipes --> top of google search site
+- (student's question) source of the recipes --> top of google search site.
+This is answer about source of recipes which used in lo-fi prototype.

 - (student's question) how do you find which steps/ingredients can be removed? --> Input multiple recipes' ingredients and find the stuff that do not overlap? (need a lot of data)
   - how to implement the important/unimportant step division: any ideas?